 A very nice medium size head brassie fully restored is now ready for play.
 The swing weight is D1 and the length is 41.50” (105cm).

 The makers name is clearly visible to the crown of the head and is also stamped on the shaft just below the grip.
-The letter L is partially visible below the word Special which possibly means that this club was made for a lady player although D1 is a gentlemans swing weight so this wood will suit the gentleman player who has a nice slow rythmic swing.
+The shaft has a slight flex so this wod may suit a gentleman player who has a nice slow rythmic swing.

 The attractive head has been stained using a mahogany style colour and the face lines have been re cut.
 The full wrap around brass sole plate is held in position by six metal screws and both the rams horn sole insert and lead back weight are securely in position.
 The socket joint has been re whipped with black waxed linen thread which has been coated with shellac for added protection.